baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/roi_colorfile.md

 when the user is contouring in the segment editor.
 This can be useful when you want to restrict the user to a specific set of ROI's and have each ROI categorized by color.

+!!!
+Note
+	The color file is only applied when creating label maps (when using the segment editor) or if a label map is loaded as an xml image element (Type="LabelMap") .
+It does not extend to loading Segmentation or RTStruct types of image elements.

 ## Setup

 To activate this feature, the administrator must create a .txt file in an editor using the syntax shown below.